Colombia: Santa Marta

 Russet-throated Puffbird

-After a full morning of birding we’ll transfer to Los Camarones we’ll make our drive Northeast to the dry scrub region of “La Guajira” for lunch.
+After a full morning of birding, we’ll transfer to Los Camarones, and we’ll make our drive Northeast to the dry scrub region of “La Guajira” for lunch.
 A dramatically different climate with a host of different species!

 We’ll settle in for dinner and go over today’s observations.